Wolverhampton City of Sanctuary also on Facebook.

 RECENT NEWS/ANNOUNCEMENTS:

-Last June, Cambrian Wildwood invited us to bring a minibus full of asylum seekers to an open day at their wildlife restoration project in Wales, and they’d like to do it again!
+In June 2023, Cambrian Wildwood invited us to bring a minibus full of asylum seekers to an open day at their wildlife restoration project in Wales, and following a great fundraising effort, they’ve been able to invite us back for several more visits this year.
 “At Cambrian Wildwood we believe that everybody has the right to experience nature and wild spaces, and benefit from the improvements this brings to physical and mental well-being.
 That’s why we have developed a collection of programmes aimed at encouraging a diverse range of people to get outside, learn new skills, develop relationships and build confidence.”
-City of Sanctuary volunteers often use their own cars to take a few sanctuary seekers to the Cambrian Wildwood monthly volunteer days, but with your support Cambrian Wildwood have now raised funds to pay for extra materials and the hire of a minibus, which is even better!
-On 13th November 2023 we had successfully raised £15,008 (+ est. £956.75 gift-aid)”, match-funded by the “Save our Wild Isles” campaign (WWF/RSPB/NationalTrust).
-Click on https://www.avivacommunityfund.co.uk/p/refugees-into-nature for more details and to read supporters’ comments.

 Displaced Student Opportunities UK Study opportunities to support access to university for refugees and people seeking asylum in the UK. https://www.displacedstudent.org.uk/ .
 A website jointly hosted by three organisations: Refugee Education UK, Student Action for Refugees, and Universities of Sanctuary.